Kampot mountain

 Best Hostels in Kampot

-During the day, guests can enjoy spending time around the pool and playing with the friendly hostel dogs before heading up to the rooftop bar and enjoying live music in the evenings.
-The hostel is also a clear favourite for local expats so it’s a sociable place to unwind and chat after a long day of exploring.
+During the day, guests can enjoy the pool and play with the friendly hostel dogs before heading up to the rooftop bar for live music and socialising in the evenings.
+The hostel is also a clear favourite with local expats, so it’s a cool place to unwind and chat after a long day.

 2. Onederz Kampot

-Just over a kilometre from the town centre and also close to the night market, this is one of the newest hostels in Kampot.
-You’ll be pleasantly surprised at the modern amenities, clean and bright interiors and beautiful large outdoor swimming pool.
+Just over a kilometre from the town centre and close to the night market, this is one of the newest additions to the Onederz chain.
+It offers everything these hostels are famous for; clean rooms, friendly staff, a great atmosphere and, of course, low prices!

 4. Eden Eco Village